-1 Confirmation that you are acting for the company (and the abovenamed subsidiaries and/or divisions) in relation to the matters mentioned below and that the directors' description and estimates of the amounts of the financial settlement (including costs and disbursements) which might arise in relation to those matters are in your opinion reasonable.
+Confirmation that you are acting for the company (and the abovenamed subsidiaries and/or divisions) in relation to the matters mentioned below and that the directors' description and estimates of the amounts of the financial settlement (including costs and disbursements) which might arise in relation to those matters are in your opinion reasonable.

 Name of Company Directors' Directors' Estimate

-Description

-(subsidiary or of Matter of the Financial
+(subsidiary or Description of the Financial

-(including Settlement (inclusive
+division) of Matter Settlement (inclusive

-division) current status) of costs and
+(including of costs and

-disbursements)
+current status) disbursements)

-2 Should you disagree with any of the information included in 1 above, please comment on the nature of your disagreement.
+- 2 Should you disagree with any of the information included in 1 above, please comment on the nature of your disagreement. - In addition to the above, a list of open files that you maintain in relation to the company (and the above mentioned subsidiaries and/or divisions).